Goa Weather June Averages, India

-After May, the hottest month of the year, things start to cool down in Goa, India in June, when the monsoon season is just beginning.
 During this month, the average temperature starts off at 30.5°C, created by average highs of 33°C during the daytime and lows of 28°C after dark.
-This drops down to 28°C by the end of the month, created by highs of 30°C during the day and lows of 26°C after dark, making the first week of June the best time to visit if you want to holiday in Goa when temperatures are at their highest.
+This drops down to 28°C by the end of the month, created by highs of 30°C during the day and lows of 26°C after dark,

 Since it falls within the monsoon season, Goa is subject to a relatively high amount of rainfall in June.
-During this month, the resort receives around 868mm/34 inches of rainfall which is spread out between 22 rainy days.
-The probability of precipitation occurring greatly increases as the month develops, starting off at 39% on June 1st and rising up to 78% by June 30th.
-The most common forms of precipitation experienced in the resort at this time of year are moderate rain (which falls on 40% of days with rainfall), thunderstorms (21%), light rain (17%), drizzle (12%) and heavy rain (11%).
+During this month, the resort receives around 868mm of rain which is spread out between 22 rainy days.

 Park Hyatt Goa Resort and Spa is an award-winning five-star hotel situated on Arossim Beach, just a 15 minute drive away from the airport.
 Surrounded by 45 acres of landscaped gardens, this resort focuses on nature and features walkways, fountains, lagoons and native flora within its grounds.
 Accommodation comes in the form of 250 pousada-style guestrooms and suites.
 Each of the units comes with free internet access, LCD satellite TV, air conditioning and private bathroom with sunken bath and complimentary toiletries, whilst the suites also offer a separate lounge.
 Onsite services and facilities include multi-level swimming pool, children's club, 24-hour fitness centre, beauty salon with manicure and pedicure treatments, spa with facials, massages and body treatments, yoga classes, cookery classes, horticulture tours and water sports at the nearby beach.
 Onsite dining options include five local and international restaurants, in-room dining, one poolside bar and one lounge bar.